awsdocs/amazon-migrationhub-user-guide/doc_source/API_DiscoveredResource.md

 ## Contents<a name="API_DiscoveredResource_Contents"></a>

  **ConfigurationId**   <a name="migrationhub-Type-DiscoveredResource-ConfigurationId"></a>
-The configurationId in ADS that uniquely identifies the on\-premise resource\.
+The configurationId in Application Discovery Service that uniquely identifies the on\-premise resource\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Required: Yes